QAU, US Embassy Host 15th Intl American Studies Conference - UrduPoint

 QAU, US Embassy Host 15th Int'l American Studies Conference

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jun, 2021 ) :The Area Studies Centre for Africa, North and South America at Quaid-i-Azam University and the U.S. Embassy in Islamabad co-hosted a two-day virtual conference on "American Studies in Pakistan: Challenges and Way Forward."
-Conference participants discussed ways to promote American Studies in Pakistan and analyzed the importance of such academic activities in promoting people-to-people contacts and strengthening U.S.-Pakistan bilateral relations.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Jun, 2021 ) :The Area Studies Center for Africa, North and South America at Quaid-i-Azam University and the U.S. Embassy in Islamabad here on Friday co-hosted a two-day virtual conference on "American Studies in Pakistan: Challenges and Way Forward."
+According to a press release, the participants of the conference discussed ways to promote American Studies in Pakistan and analyzed the importance of such academic activities in promoting people-to-people contacts and strengthening U.S.-Pakistan bilateral relations.

 Scholars from both Pakistan and the United States attended the conference, which included six sessions addressing various aspects of the discipline of American Studies: U.S. Socio-Economic Strategies in Pakistan; American Government and politics: Patterns for Pakistan; American Historical Experiences and Lessons for Pakistan; Literature, Culture, and American Studies in Pakistan; U.S. Foreign and Security Policy in South Asia: Analysing Pakistan's Perspective; and American Studies in Pakistan: Present Status, Challenges, and the Way Forward.

-The conference concluded with remarks by the Dean of the Faculty of Social Sciences Professor Muhammad Idrees and U.S. Embassy Minister Counselor for Public Affairs Raymond Castillo.
+The conference was concluded with remarks by the In-Charge, Area Study Centre, Dr. Sadia Sulaiman, Dean of the Faculty of Social Sciences Professor Muhammad Idrees and U.S. Embassy Minister Counselor for Public Affairs Raymond Castillo.